FloBeni/2024-GTDrift/README.md

 ###

-Some packages that you may encounter in these R scripts should be install: - stringr - kableExtra - cowplot - ggplot2 - imager - RColorBrewer ...
+Some packages that you may encounter in these R scripts should be install: - stringr - kableExtra - cowplot - ggplot2 - imager - RColorBrewer *etc.*

 ###